mikeshardmind/bg3modding/readme.md

 From [2019 Class Feature Variants UA](https://media.wizards.com/2019/dnd/downloads/UA-ClassFeatures.pdf)

-(Some of this was later included into Tasha's Cauldron of Everything)
+(Some of this was later included in Tasha's Cauldron of Everything)

 Implemented fully: